-Stock option and warrant awards granted were estimated to have a weighted average fair value per share of \$0.86 for the year 2008.
+There were no stock options or compensation-based warrants granted in the year 2009 being reported on.
+Stock option and warrant awards granted for the year 2008 were estimated to have a weighted average fair value per share of \$0.86.
 There were no stock options or warrants granted prior to 2008.
 The fair value calculation is based on stock options and warrants granted during the period using the Black-Scholes option-pricing model on the date of grant.
 In addition, for all stock options and warrants granted, exercise price was determined based on the fair market value as determined by the closing stock price at the date of the grant.
-For the year ended December 31, 2008 the following weighted average assumptions were used in determining fair value:
+For stock option and compensation-based warrants granted for the year ended December 31, 2008 the following weighted average assumptions were used in determining fair value: